jlinoff/pam/README.md

 maiden name or the name of your first pet or other such, personal, things.
-I am always wary of entering that kind of information on a third party site because it can be stolen and used against you so I _always_ make things up, like me first car might be a "Saturn V" (as in the rocket), which gets hard to remember for many sites with many made up secrets.
+I am always wary of entering that kind of information on a third party site because it can be stolen and used against you so I _always_ make things up, like my first car might be the "Bistromath" or the "Tanngrisnir", which gets hard to remember for many sites with many made up secrets.

 Or, you might want to keep a note to remind you of little details about the account (like your favorite customer service representative)